splicebox/PsiCLASS/README.md

 			--hasMateIdSuffix: the read id has suffix such as .1, .2 for a mate pair. (default: false)

-If you want to adjust the voting threshold, you can run the voting components indpendently:
+If you want to adjust the voting threshold, you can run the voting components independently:

 	Usage: ./transcript-vote [OPTIONS] > output.gtf:
 		Required: